 The day of the event, everyone will be briefed on the importance of the beach sweep and the objectives of the event.
-Groups will be given a copy of the zones of cleanup map and trash bags.
+Groups will be given data cards and trash bags.
 Volunteers are responsible for bringing their own gloves.

 Safety Precautions for Beach Sweep